dazuma/toys/toys/docs/guide.md

 Raises an error because one flag's value is optional while the other is required.
 (Again, this is consistent with OptionParser's behavior.)

+#### Inferred flags

+If you do not provide any actual flags, Toys will attempt to infer one from the name of the option.
+A one-character name will yield a short flag, and a longer name a long flag.
+Hence, the following two definitions are equivalent:

+    flag :shout
+    flag :shout, "--shout"

+And the following two are equivalent:

+    flag :S
+    flag :S, "-S"

+Inferred flags will convert underscores to hyphens.
+So the following two definitions are also equivalent:

+    flag :call_out
+    flag :call_out, "--call-out

 #### Handling optional values

 There are some subtleties in how the Ruby OptionParser library treats flags